thevishwass/ResumeAnalyzer/README.md

 - ✅ Generates an ATS score based on skill matching
 - ✅ Highlight missing skills and areas for improvement
 - ✅ Interactive Next.js frontend with real-time feedback
-- ✅ FastAPI backend that securely sends data to the Gemini API for processing
+- ✅ FastAPI backend that securely sends data to the ChatGPT API for processing
 - ✅ Easy to set up and run